NayanDZ/CH/README.md

 ## Hashing
 Hashing is the transformation of a string of characters into a usually shorter fixed-length value or key that represents the original string.

+Hashing is simply passing some data through a formula that produce a result , calles hash.

 |  | Encryption | Hashing |
 | ------------- | ------------- | ------------- |
 | Defination | Two-way function take plain text data and turn into ciphertext. | One-way method of hidding data using hashing alhorithum that turn plain text into unique hash digest. |